CentreSecuriteIA/textbook/docs/Chapters/01 - Capabilities/2-Foundation-Models.md

 	*Example*: If a foundation model trained on internet text contains gender biases, these biases might manifest in various applications, such as biased hiring recommendations or biased language generation.

-??? question "Describe the phenomenon of emergence in the context of foundation models and its potential implications."

-	Emergence refers to the unexpected and unexplainable behaviors or outputs that arise from foundation models as they scale.
-These emergent qualities can provide immense benefits but also make the models hard to understand, predict, and control.
-This lack of predictability and control is particularly concerning in high-stakes domains, where unexpected failures can have significant consequences.

-	*Example*: A model trained to generate text might start producing highly coherent but subtly harmful content, which was not explicitly programmed or anticipated by the developers.

 ??? question "How can the use of foundation models impact data privacy?"